Decktective: Bloody-Red Roses Review

 Decktective: Bloody-Red Roses is a cooperative crime-solving game in which you work together to try to find key evidence for your case.
 The twist is that only you can see the clues in your hand.
 You have to decide which clue cards are relevant and shown to everyone, and which cards get discarded and never get revealed to your teammates.

-Decktective: Bloody-Red Roses was designed by Martino Chiacchiera and Silvano Sorrentino, and it is published by dV Giochi.
+Decktective: Bloody-Red Roses was designed by Martino Chiacchiera and Silvano Sorrentino, and is published by dV Giochi.
 This is the same group that created the Deckscape series.

 Rules Overview